cern-it-efp/EOSC-Testsuite/README.rst

 -Using Ansible for VM configuration instead of Terraform's provisioners.

--Added support for non-Terraform providers.
+-Added support for non-Terraform providers (only bootstrap phase).

--Added support to use Ubuntu on VMs.

 -Added options to destroy provisioned infrastructure.

 -Added options to specify custom paths to configs.yaml and testsCatalog.yaml.

+-Added support to use Ubuntu on VMs.

 ``19.12``